In today’s digital world, the signing process for a paper document is time-consuming, wasteful, and, quite frankly, unnecessary.

 It scanned, reproduced, and transmitted images over telegraph lines.
 Think of it as an early fax machine.

-While the concept of an electronic signature has existed for centuries, the electronic form has advanced and become more widely accepted.
+While the concept of an electronic signature has been around for centuries, the electronic form has advanced and become more widely accepted.

-Now, digital signing forms are easier than ever and well-suited to the changing landscape of the world.
+Now, digital signing forms are easier and better suited to the changing landscape of the world than ever.

-With the COVID-19 pandemic forcing many businesses to quickly adapt to remote life, signature software is a tool that every industry must now rely upon.
+In recent years many businesses have adapted to remote life, and signature software is one tool that every industry must now rely on.

-PandaDoc’s type of electronic signature not only keeps deals in motion, but it enables remote organizations to streamline sales, onboarding, training, and much more.
+Not only does it keep deals in motion, but PandaDoc’s type of electronic signature enables remote organizations to streamline sales, onboarding, training, and much more.

 Digital signature technology